 You must receive an evaluation of at least Developing Competence to move on to a second tier course.

-Please note that it is possible to receive credit for ENGL 3000/3001 and NOT receive a Developing or Clear Competence score on the portfolio.
-As mentioned above, it is necessary to receive a Developing Competence on the portfolio to advance to a second tier writing course or a Clear Competence to completely fulfill the University Writing Skills Requirement.
+Please note that it is possible to receive credit for ENGL 300 OR 301 (ENGL 3000/3001) and NOT receive a Developing or Clear Competence score on the portfolio.
+As mentioned above, it is necessary to receive a grade of 'CR' (NC is not acceptable) and Developing Competence on the portfolio to advance to a second tier writing course or a Clear Competence to completely fulfill the University Writing Skills Requirement.

 Portfolios are evaluated using the scoring guide below.
 Your instructor can provide you with a more complete copy.